 TCP students' courses are scheduled in the same Blue Day/ Gold Day daily schedule, but students are able to structure and organize their non-class time just as first-year college students are able to decide how to use their non-class time.
-For example, a student who has class in periods 1 and 2 on Blue Day and periods 2 and 3 on Gold Day could use the periods when no class is scheduled for studying, completing course assignments, collaborating with other students, researching in the library, meeting with instructors, working on school-related extra-curricular activities, participating in a career-related internship or work experience, or other similar activities.
+For example, a student who has class in periods 1 and 2 on Blue Day and periods 2 and 3 on Gold Day could use the open periods for the following:

+- Studying for exams

+- Completing course assignments

+- Collaborating with other students on group projects

+- Researching in the library

+- Meeting with instructors

+- Working on school-related extra-curricular projects

+- Participating in a career-related internship or work experience

+- · Or other similar activities

 Students are able to leave the CHS campus during their unscheduled periods.